How to create a trading plan

 Why have a trading plan?

 Essentially, a trading plan enables you to control the only thing you can control when trading.
-And that, is yourself.
+That is yourself.

 Conversely, a plan will also enable you to trade more bravely, and push yourself outside your comfort zone.
 How many times have you let a loss run and cut a profit short because it was the comfortable thing to do?
 A plan will help to prevent this from happening and help reduce your number of bad trades.